 collection of books... he contacts the seller... he makes arrangements

-to drive out and look at them... and then purchases them!
+to drive out and look at them... and then he purchases them!

 Actually, this 3rd time was just a little bit different.

-This seller, a young couple, were having a weekend garage sale and in
+This seller, a young couple, were having a weekend garage sale around

 addition to the husband's comics that were for sale, they were also selling a bunch of

-their personal belongings.
-(They were soon moving to New York
+their personal belongings, because they were about to move to New York

 I purchased just two long boxes from the fourteen long boxes of

 comics they had for sale.
-These were the only two boxes that had titles
+These were the only two boxes with titles

-I was interested in.
+that interested me.
 Their original asking price was

 $100 per box, but I told them I'd give them $150 for both of